-This 7-day itinerary is perfect for travelers who want a comprehensive beach holiday.
+This seven-day itinerary is perfect for travelers who want a comprehensive beach holiday.
 You'll arrive in Liberia, the hub of Costa Rica's Guanacaste Province.
 From the airport, head south to Playa Sámara, a coastal village on the Nicoya Peninsula.
 Then, make the drive back north to the popular surf town of Tamarindo, where you'll spend your days riding the waves and taking part in nature excursions—you might even get to see nesting sea turtles, a once-in-a-lifetime experience.

 Highlights